 Are you printing on shirts for sports, where it'll have abrasive contact?
 You’ll want a more durable ink.
 Athletic inks are perfect for these types of garments because they have less pliable resins and will hold up to abrasion.
 For shirts whose wearers won’t be getting tackled, a soft ink like FN-INK is perfect.

-The drawback to this method is that it doesn't typically produce a durable ink layer that mattes the shirts fibers.
+Higher mesh counts lay down a thinner ink deposit.
+Less ink on the shirt creates a softer feel to the print.
+A screen with a mesh count between 200-305 and a hard squeegee will do the trick.
+The drawback to this method is that the print doesn't typically produce a durable ink layer that mattes the shirt's fibers.
 When printing a thin ink deposit, you're laying just enough ink down to cover the top of the shirt's fibers, but not enough to bridge the weave of the shirt and lock in the loose fibers in the threads.

 In the end, it'll come down to what the customer wants.
 Is it okay for the print to be vintage, looking a little faded?
 If so, printing plastisol ink for a soft hand print will be a great route to pursue.
-If the customer wants bright, solid colors on mid to dark garments, you will have to work a little harder to get the vibrant colors with the soft feel.
+If the customer wants bright, solid colors on mid to dark garments, you will have to work a little harder to get vibrant colors with a soft feel.